Azure/RDS-Templates/ARM-wvd-templates/CreateAndProvisionHostPool/README.md

 # ARM Template to Create and provision new Windows Virtual Desktop hostpool

 This ARM template only supports Azure Resource Manager Windows Virtual Desktop objects, and does not support Windows Virtual Desktop (classic).
-Link to the v1 readme [here](https://github.com/Azure/RDS-Templates/tree/master/wvd-templates/CreateAndProvisionHostPool)
+Information on ARM Templates for Windows Virtual Desktop (classic) is [here](https://docs.microsoft.com/en-us/azure/virtual-desktop/virtual-desktop-fall-2019/create-host-pools-arm-template).

 This template creates virtual machines and registers them as session hosts to a new or existing Windows Virtual Desktop host pool.
 There are multiple sets of parameters you must enter to successfully deploy the template:
 - VM image